ameya123ch/Company_Bankruptcy_Prediction/README.md

 ### Data Gathering

-For this task, we need a dataset containing information about online payment fraud, so that we can understand what types of transactions lead to fraud.
-I collected a dataset from Kaggle, which contains historical information about fraudulent transactions which can be used to detect fraud in online payments.
+For this task, I have used a dataset containing information about online payment fraud, so that I can understand what types of transactions lead to fraud.
+I collected this a dataset from Kaggle, which contains historical information about fraudulent transactions which can be used to detect fraud in online payments.

 ### Challenges Faced